 It is important to conduct blind judging-where judges do not see the artists' names-in situations or settings where judges may know a student.
 If a judge is connected to a student participant, or would know a student's work despite blind judging, the judge should remove him- or herself from the judging process for the affected arts category(ies) to prevent a conflict of interest.
+Teachers from the host school may know student work and/or have a conflict of interest in judging, so it is better to invite teachers from another school that offers the Reflections Program.
 Beyond the Local PTA level, blind judging will need to occur only if there is a chance that the judges may know a student.
-In most situations, judges at the Council PTA & Regional levels should be able to use the original materials for judging.
+In most situations, judges at the Council PTA & Region level should be able to use the original materials for judging.